4st0lfo1337/FORK-Hyprlain/README.md

 setup with GTK themes, sddm Theme, Animated Wallpapers, and more, I highly recommend visiting the original Hyprlain repository.

-If you like Lain and Linux as much as I do, check out the [LainOS project](https://www.reddit.com/r/LainOSdevelopers/) An Arch-based, privacy-focused distribution inspired by the aesthetics of Copland-OS.
+If you like Lain and Linux as much as I do, check out the [LainOS project](https://www.reddit.com/r/LainOSdevelopers/) An Arch-based, privacy-focused distribution inspired by the aesthetics of Copland-OS!

 > [!IMPORTANT]
 > I only use the Super + C and Super + R keybindings because